ColinJB/Pizza-site/README.md

 ## Description

 _This application creates a new order for each customer.
-Customers can then create pizzas by shoosing size and toppins; as well as choose delivery or pick-up.
+Customers can then create pizzas by choosing size and toppings; as well as choose delivery or pick-up.
 They cannot add a pizza without filling out all fields.
 Submitting the order will display their information, with information about their order; such as price, type and quantity_

 ## Setup/Installation Requirements.